Did police officers beat, mace, or use a taser on you when you had done nothing wrong?

 Was your house wrongfully raided by police officers without a warrant?

-Madia Law Represents Victims of Police Brutality and Excessive Force
+Madia Law Represents Victims of Police Brutality and Excessive Force in Minnesota and Wisconsin

 Almost all police officers are brave and outstanding public servants who do their jobs with courage and conviction every single day – we owe all of them an enormous debt of gratitude.
 Sometimes, however, an officer may abuse his or her authority and hurt someone by using a taser, mace, or simply beating them.
 That’s not right.
 No matter how difficult the job, no person has the right to use excessive force on someone else.
 Our free society depends on courageous people stepping forward to protect their Constitutional rights when they have been violated.